stevana/stateful-pbt-with-fakes/README.md

 objects*](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf) (1990) which is
 the main technique behind it.

-I'd like to stress that no Quviq QuickCheck library code is every shared in any of these papers, they only contain the library APIs (which are public) and test examples implemented using said APIs.
+I'd like to stress that no Quviq QuickCheck library code is ever shared in any of these papers, they only contain the library APIs (which are public) and test examples implemented using said APIs.